fethallaheth/audits/Readme.md

-# Hi there, I'm ChaosSR👋
+cd# Hi there, I'm ChaosSR👋

 I'm a **Blockchain Developer** and **Smart Contract Auditor** with expertise in the **Ethereum Virtual Machine (EVM)** ecosystem.
 I focus on writing and auditing secure, efficient smart contracts across multiple blockchain platforms.
 I also work with  **Move** to develop contracts on chains like **Aptos** and **Movement**